pfeilbr/aws-appflow-salesforce-eventbridge-playground/README.md

 ## Notes

-* observed low latency - AppFlow flow runs within 2 seconds of event being generated in saelsforce.
+* observed low latency - AppFlow flow runs within 2 seconds of event being generated in salesforce.
 * only fields specified in mapping are passed to EventBridge as properties of `detail`.
 [Private Amazon AppFlow flows](https://docs.aws.amazon.com/appflow/latest/userguide/private-flows.html) is available for salesforce that uses AWS PrivateLink to route data over AWS infrastructure without exposing it to the public internet